scottdillon1/Virtual_SCP_Academy/SAC/SAC-Story-Part2.md

 ![](.//media/image36.png)

-g)  i.
-Step 1: Duplicate the numeric point chart showing "Average
+:point_right:  Step 1: Duplicate the numeric point chart showing "Average
         Number of Days".
 In the new numeric point chart, replace Average Number of Days and insert Total Incidents.